benediktbwimmer/Agi/agi/docs/memory.md

   `RunContext.recall_from_episodic(...)`, and the CLI can inspect, search, and summarise the log.

+When `faiss-cpu` is installed the semantic search path uses a hashed vector index (`MemoryVectorIndex`).
+Records that include an `embedding` payload are added to the vector index automatically, and semantic search responses expose `vector_similarity` scores alongside lexical hits.
+See `tests/test_orchestrator.py::test_orchestrator_surfaces_vector_similarity_in_memory_context` for an end-to-end example that asserts on those scores inside the planner payload.
+When no embedding is provided the index falls back to hashing the record text, so similarity metadata is still surfaced whenever the query shares vocabulary with the stored records.

 You can point the orchestrator at a different episodic file by passing a custom `MemoryStore` or by setting `Orchestrator.episodic_memory_path`.